farazseyfi/Percentage-to-letter-grade/README.md

 # Percentage to letter grade project
- A program where converters your percentage to a letter grade (SFU version)
+ A program which converters your percentage to a letter grade (SFU version)